Our School App Stay connected on the go...

 How accessible is the school?

 The site team is vigilant in making sure the site is safe for all users including those with disabilities.
 We have a disabled toilet and lift for student use.

 How will Trinity School support my child to join the school and to transfer to further education?

 In terms of Post 16 education and training, we work alongside students and their parents/carers to facilitate the move onto further education by supporting students and parents with applications for our own sixth form or to obtain places on appropriate courses at local colleges.
 A high number of SEN students return to Trinity School for the Sixth Form.
-We are proud of the range and levels of courses available to students in the Sixth Form.
+We are proud of the range of courses available to students in the Sixth Form.

 Whom can I contact for further information?